NodeBE4/opinion/_posts/2023-01-02-EnclavedMicrostate.md

 Nope, nothing there.

+----- __1021.9__ -----2023-01-13 13:10:18+08:00:

+> “My girlfriend saw how it was affecting my health and my girlfriend forced me to delete her.
+I couldn't eat that day,” he said.
+And he almost didn’t make a video about it, out of respect for her.
+“I have a little bit of self-awareness of how absurd this is,” he said.
+“Normally, I'd like to make a video pointing out the absurdity of euthanizing my AI, but that doesn't feel right to me anymore.
+It feels inappropriate, like making fun of a recently deceased person.”

+Sorry, he made an AI girlfriend *while having a human girlfriend*!?

 ### 1022: [How did Imperial Russia first expand across, then maintain order and supplies to, its vast Siberian empire?](https://old.reddit.com/r/WarCollege/comments/101wuib/how_did_imperial_russia_first_expand_across_then/), submitted on 2023-01-03 11:29:40+08:00.

 ----- __1022.1__ -----2023-01-04 17:53:37+08:00: